Local: (502) 749-5700

 Cell: (502) 649-1234 Home: (502) 228-5112

 Since 1991, Brett Oppenheimer has had the honor of fighting for individuals and families who have suffered serious injury and loss due to the negligence of others.
-Mr. Oppenheimer has a wealth of experience in cases involving personal injury, auto accidents, nursing home abuse, medical malpractice, defective drugs and medical devices, product liability, and more.
+Mr. Oppenheimer has a wealth of experience in cases involving personal injury, medical malpractice, product liability, defective drugs and medical devices and motor vehicle accidents.
 In addition to years of work in Kentucky, being born and raised in Louisville has given Mr. Oppenheimer a unique ability to understand and best protect the interests of his clients.